 From an early age, our hair becomes a canvas for expressing our identity.
 We braid it, bleach it, blast it with heat and drench it with chemicals.
-We lament that it’s too kinky or too flat, and hope that by tweaking this very conspicuous part of our appearance we’ll be able to experience the world in a new way.
+We lament that it’s too curly or too flat, and hope that by tweaking this very conspicuous part of our appearance we’ll be able to experience the world in a new way.
 Roxie Darling, an intuitive hair colorist, has built a career around helping clients transform their exteriors to fit their interiors using the power of pigment.
-Here, we delve into her world of intuitive transformations and the therapeutic, healing affects of color.
+Here, we delve into her world of intuitive transformations and the therapeutic, healing effects of color.

 Culture Trip: Tell me about your personal relationship with color …

 Roxy Darling: I have been a hair colorist since the age of 16, and color is like my language; it’s the way I speak to and receive the world.
 I communicate using color through my hair and through adornment—the clothes and accessories I wear.

 Color is an opportunity for people to express themselves and alter their emotional state.
 It’s a natural means of stimulation.
 I’m really in awe of natural beauty and color all the time because it changes our mood so much and I don’t think people pay attention to that.
 My life’s work is to teach people about how color is affecting them and can change their lives.

 RD: I’m a hair colorist and painter, and The Spectrum Experiment is the name of my studio, where I work with people to explore the spectrum.
 I’m working on the Manifest Your Aura Project—an experience where the seeker is invited to make an active color-driven decision about their auric field and their energetic body.